 Visitors to Africas Best-Kept Secret Receive Rich Rewards

-Addis Ababa, Ethiopiaintrigued by Chris Shinns report on the wonders of Ethiopia and Eritrea in the December 2001 issue of Transitions Abroad, we came here to see for ourselves.
+Addis Ababa, Ethiopiaintrigued by Chris Shinns report on the wonders of Ethiopia and Eritrea, we came here to see for ourselves.
 Chris, who was born in neighboring Kenya and has traveled the length of Africa, calls the Horn of Africa the continents best-kept secret and describes its major attractions.
 We wanted to learn more about the opportunities for cultural immersion for independent travelers coming here for the first time.
 With only two weeks to stay, we limited our visit to the central and northern parts of Ethiopia, with a side trip to the ancient Muslim town of Harar in the west.